aschwartz18/2048/README.txt

 1. Sections that have been implemented:
 	GET /scores.json API
 	/ root API

-   Sections that have not been implemented:
 	POST /submit.json API
 	Enabling cross-origin resource sharing

+   Sections that have not been implemented:
 	Deploying to Heroku

-2. Discussed the assignment with multiple TA's (Jasper, Conner)
+2. Discussed the assignment with multiple TA's (Jasper, Conner, Nate)

 3. Spent approximately 10 hours completing the assignment.